By the staff of Dirt Wheels

 We spent three hard days in the dunes with the CST Sandblast tires.
 As you can guess, they were a sand blast.
-We had them mounted on a Polaris RZR XP Turbo S four-seater on Tusk beadlock wheels that widen the 72-inch track to 76 inches.
-We ran the recommended 10 psi.
+We had them mounted on a Polaris RZR XP Turbo S four-seater on Tusk Beadlock wheels that widen the 72-inch track to 76 inches.
+We ran a recommended 10 psi.
 Our Turbo S has 15-inch rims, and it comes with 32-inch tires on it.

 Sandblast tires currently come in front sizes 28X10-14, 30X10-14, 32X10-15 and 32X10-17.
 Rears are available in 28X12-14, 30X12-14, 32X12-15 and 32X12-17.
 We chose the 32X10-15 front ($193 each) and the 32X12-15 rears ($204 each).

 They mounted and inflated easily on the Tusk rims.
 We were at the same dunes previously without paddles and with paddles that were taller.
 No paddles in Idaho Dunes at St. Anthony, Idaho, wasn’t much fun.
 With the larger paddles, we had ample traction, but the car felt loaded down and sluggish.

 The Sandblast tires provided all the traction we wanted and needed, but without pulling the car down.
 They are ideal for machines with standard engine performance.

 With normal paddles, we miss the accurate handling you get with normal tires.
 Paddles break loose suddenly when you are turning under power, and the smooth or ribbed fronts push.
 We didn’t feel any of that with the CST Sandblast tires.